 - ¼ cup veggie broth

-- 1 T oregano
+- 1 tablespoon dried oregano

-- 1 T cumin
+- 1 tablespoon ground cumin

-- 2 tsp. garlic powder
+- 2 teaspoon garlic powder

-- 1 tsp. chili powder
+- 1 teaspoon chili powder

-- 1 tsp. paprika
+- 1 teaspoon paprika

-- 1 tsp. red pepper flakes
+- 1 teaspoon red pepper flakes optional

 - Whisk the marinade ingredients together in a bowl.
 Place the sliced portobello mushrooms in a large plastic bag and pour the marinade into the bag.
 Zip the bag up and shake the bag to get all the mushrooms coated in the marinade.
 Place the bag in the fridge for a few hours to allow the mushrooms to soak up all the spices.